 In 2005, we were able to utilize a portion of our net operating loss carryforwards from previous years to offset taxable income and income tax expense related to U.S. federal and state income taxes.
-In the fourth quarter of 2005, these carryforwards have been reflected as a tax benefit and will reduce taxes payable in the future.
-Beginning in 2006, we expect our earnings to be subject to an effective tax rate of 41.6%.
+For the fourth quarter of 2005, these carryforwards were reflected as a tax benefit and will reduce taxes payable in the current year.
+Beginning in 2006, we expect our earnings to be subject to an effective tax rate of approximately 41.9%.